Container shipping and containers in a port

 9. Understand the financial responsibility for charges and fees.

-10. Start working with your freight broker now to minimize costs and downtime.
+10. Start working with your freight broker as soon as you hear about the disruption to minimize costs and downtime.

 Support for existing GEODIS clients

-If you’re already a GEODIS client, we’ll minimize any disruptions within our control.
-We’ll keep you updated on any ILA strike action and the impact on your freight, transportation, or warehousing.
-We’ll also let you know about any fee increases and work with you to reduce those fees wherever possible.
+If you’re already a GEODIS client, we’ll minimize any further disruptions within our control.
+We’ll keep you updated on any future ILA strike action and the impact on your freight, transportation, or warehousing.
+We’ll also let you know about any surcharges or fee increases and work with you to reduce those fees where possible.

 Bookmark our customer advisory page for regularly updated information.